AndyNortrup/AndyNortrup.github.io/_posts/2021-11-29-Star-Magnolia.md

 2. Spring 2022
    * Wait for flowers to bloom
    * Chop the main trunks (red lines).
 Goal is to move new growth lower on the tree for a more compact shape and encourage some more thickening of the main trunks.
+   * Let it grow for the rest of the year.

 ![Working Plan](../images/2021-11-29-star-magnolia/2021-11%20-29-Plan.jpg "Working Plan")

 ## 2021-11-29

-Purchased this Star Magnolia on a bit of a lark when visiting [Swansons Nursery](https://www.swansonsnursery.com/) while we were there to get kids santa photos.
+I Purchased this Star Magnolia on a bit of a lark when visiting [Swansons Nursery](https://www.swansonsnursery.com/) while we were there to get kids Santa photos.
 Purchased for $105, which was probably too much.

 Original photos side 1 and side 2.
 ![Original Side 1](../images/2021-11-29-star-magnolia/original-1.jpg)